GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 Gluu does its best to keep these plugins up to date but does not guarantee specific functionality.
 If you find a bug, or would like feature enhancements, we would be happy to discuss allocating a resource to work on the plugin on a time and materials basis.
 [Schedule a call](https://gluu.org/booking) with us to discuss the project scope and funding.

 ## Supported OpenID Providers (OP)
-oxd has been confirmed to work with the following standard OP's:
+oxd has been confirmed to work with the following standard OPs:

 - [Gluu Server](https://gluu.org/docs/ce/installation-guide/)
 - [Google](https://developers.google.com/identity/protocols/OpenIDConnect)